suzushin7/suzushin7/README.md

 # 鈴木俊吾（すずしん）/ Shingo Suzuki

-Hi, welcome to my GitHub profile page!
+Hi, welcome to my GitHub profile page!\n
 I'm glad to meet you!

-I work as a freelance multi-content creator.
+I work as a freelance multi-content creator.\n
 My current main activities are a blogger, personal development game creator, Kindle author, composer, and investor.

-I am trying through trial and error to make a major turnaround in my life.
-I want to become someone who can make a big impact on the world someday.
+I am trying through trial and error to make a major turnaround in my life.\n I want to become someone who can make a big impact on the world someday.

 ## Skill

-I mainly deal with the following programming languages.
-Personally, I especially like Kotlin and C#.
+I mainly deal with the following programming languages.\n Personally, I especially like Kotlin and C#.

 - Java